miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 sort_order: 1
 ---

+## Intro by o1 Pro

+Curious about a radically simplified way to build and automate data workflows—right on your own machine?
+This single-file “anti-pattern” framework does exactly that, keeping all logic local instead of forcing you into cloud dependencies or multi-layered architectures.
+Think of it as a mini web server plus integrated LLM plus HTMX-based UI, all in one Python file, orchestrating “cards” (steps) in a pipeline.
+You aren’t locked into enterprise tools or massive code scaffolding.
+Instead, you have full transparency and flexibility—spinning up workflows that can fetch, process, and visualize data (or hand it off to other tools if you like) without leaving localhost.
+The built-in AI can observe each pipeline step and even generate CRUD operations on the fly, so you spend less time wrestling with code and more time exploring what your data can do.
+If you’re looking for a nimble, hacker-friendly approach to building local data apps, welcome home.

+---

+## The Story Behind Linkgraphectomy

 This is not just a linkgraphectomy (the removal of some previous long-winded code), but it also the transplant of the cleaned-up version that I sparred back and forth with OpenAI ChatGPT o1 Pro to possess.
 So here's the story:

+### Understanding Link Graphs

 I can draw the link-graph, which is to the page-to-page link relationships, of a website of enormous size.
 Most visualization tools konk out at maybe a few